VMware Ransomware Recovery Field Guide

 These baseline images often provide an ideal reference point for recovery comparison, as well as a good working baseline with which the organization can start remediation tasks.
 Another benefit is that templates and golden images are typically not running 24x7 or part of the operating production environment, and that they are less likely to be affected by a ransomware attack.

 For both VMware Ransomware Recovery or VMware Cloud DR, the recovery site will be a VMware Cloud on AWS Software Defined Data Center (SDDC).
-This resource will be used in slightly different ways depending on the recovery needs which we will go into more detail later in this guide.
+This resource will be used in which we will go into more detail later in this guide.
 The recovery site can be deployed in a ‘Just-in-time’ fashion when needed and leverage the elasticity of the cloud – only paying for critical resources when needed.

 NOTE: The smallest VMware Cloud on AWS SDDC for production use can be just 2 hosts.
 Depending on compute and/or storage requirements, this SDDC can be scaled up or scaled out to accommodate the disaster recovery workloads being processed.

 In addition to the typical disaster recovery roles and users involved (e.g., application owners, VI admins, DR admins, operations coordinators, etc.), organizations will need to include security team members and networking specialists to help with ransomware recovery events.
 These team members should be included early in the planning, design and testing activities, so they understand the processes and can set any additional requirements for the recovery activities.